 Treatment for both ADHD and OCD is similar, consisting of a form of behavioral therapy and medication.
 However, the goal of behavioral therapy and the type of medication doctors prescribe differ between the two.

 A person can have both OCD and ADHD.
-Individuals with both conditions often experience more severe OCD symptoms.
+Individuals with both conditions often experience more severe OCD symptoms but treatments are available for both.